Ramcod/Milestone1_Tom_Waits_Fansite/README.md

 -Balsamiq | https://balsamiq.com/ This site enables you to create Wireframes at the point of inception and you can share projects based on different price plans.
 This therefore allows collaborative working in the design process.

+-Bootstrap v4.6 | This library has helped me to make my site responsive and understand the importance of mobile first design.
+I have used this througout the design process.

 ## Testing

 - At the start of the project I encountered a lot of issues with GitPod and GitHub.
 I was unable to Git Push and I had also made some mistakes in the terminal when putting in commands.
 I found that by revisiting the training modules that I was able to get a better understanding of some of the bugs that sometimes occured and how to best use the command line.

 - To test each HTML5 file I used https://validator.w3.org/ which provided me with where errors occured and helped me to pinpoint correcting them.

-- To test each CSS3 file I used https://jigsaw.w3.org/css-validator/ which provided me with where errors occured and helped me to pinpoint correcting them.
+- To test the CSS3 file I used https://jigsaw.w3.org/css-validator/ which provided me with where errors occured and helped me to pinpoint correcting them.

 -After initial testing of the site there were 2 main issues in the responsiveness and the contrast on a lot of the body text.
 The body text was corrected by removing the opacity on all sections.
 To fix the responsiveness I used Bootstrap v4.6 to construct classes that would collapse or grow between smaller and larger devices.